DannyGaev/PitcherPicker/README.md

 - Command line syntax:

-    > -fn  : Defines the file name that the dictionary will be saved under
+    > -fn  : Defines the file name that the dictionary will be saved under\n
     > -names  : Specifies whether the list of desired player names should be updated
   #
     ```sh